KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 Load the initial funding transaction, check whether it has a correct opreturn, and deserialize it.

-Check <!-- Check the transaction rules?
-Or check (general) transaction rules? --> transaction rules.
+Check the transaction rules.
 Return an empty id if the funding transaction cannot not be loaded or is incorrect.

 ```cpp
     if (!myGetTransaction(fundingtxid, fundingtx, hashBlock) ||  // NOTE: use non-locking version of GetTransaction as we may be called from validation code